XLab-hub/CAUSE/README.md

-# CAUSE: An Adaptive Exact Unlearning System on Resource-Constrained Devices
+# Edge Unlearning is Not ``on Edge''!
+An Adaptive Exact Unlearning System on Resource-Constrained Devices

-## CAUSE Code:
-### The example data and the associated codes in our experiments are released here.

 ### Language Version:
 Python 3.9.18